samuelmatlock/samuelmatlock/README.md

 - 👋 Hi, I’m @samuelmatlock
 - 👀 I’m interested in font end web development
 - 🌱 I’m currently learning JavaScript, CSS, .NET, and more
-- 📫 You can reach me at linkedin.com/in/samuelmatlock/Cancel changes
+- 📫 You can reach me at linkedin.com/in/samuelmatlock/